-Alternatively, the Emacs text editor provides more general support mechanisms (via ESS, Emacs Speaks Statistics) for working interactively with R. See Section "R and Emacs" in R FAQ.
+Alternatively, the Emacs text editor provides more general support mechanisms (via ESS, $Emacs\ Speaks\ Statistics$ ) for working interactively with R. See Section "R and Emacs" in R FAQ for more information.

 1.10 Executing commands from or diverting output to a file